MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsCallQueue.md

 ```

 ### -ChannelUserObjectId
 Guid should contain 32 digits with 4 dashes (xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx).
+This is the GUID of one of the owners of the team the channels belongs to.

 ```yaml
 Type: Guid